civetweb/civetweb/README.md

 Project Mission
 -----------------

-Project mission is to provide easy to use, powerful, C/C++ embeddable web server with optional CGI, SSL and Lua support and an MIT license.
+Project mission is to provide easy to use, powerful, C/C++ embeddable web server with optional CGI, SSL and Lua support.
+Civetweb has a MIT license so you can innovate without restrictions.

 Where to find the official version?
 -----------------------------------